 The Assistant Director of the Undergraduate Programs is the designated Faculty Advisor.
 You are expected to consult with the Assistant Director for assistance in planning your program of study.
-The coordinators of the RN and Trimester programs can also be consulted regarding program specific requirements and schedules.
-The Counseling Center for the College of Health and Human Services should also be consulted on regular bases to assist you in meeting non-nursing and graduation requirements.
+The coordinators of the RN-BSN and Trimester pathway can also be consulted regarding program specific requirements and schedules.
+The College of Health and Human Services Advising Center should also be consulted on a regular basis to assist you in meeting non-nursing and graduation requirements.